Politics BA Honours

 The teaching is offered within the School of Social Sciences, which brings together Criminology, Politics and International Relations, Psychology and Sociology.
 What binds us together is our shared commitment to making education a transformative experience for our students, to conducting research that makes a difference to the social world, and to enhancing the diversity of ideas and identities within and beyond the University.

-Students on this course have the opportunity to spend one optional year abroad.
+Students on this course have the opportunity to spend one optional year abroad or one optional year gaining professional experience.

 The following modules are indicative of what you will study on this course.